https://www.deakin.edu.au/__data/assets/image/0011/1923248/38925_master-of-film-and-television_Hero.jpg

 ^Recognition of prior learning into the Master of Film and Television may be granted to students who have successfully completed appropriate postgraduate level studies.

-Related disciplines which may be considered include: Previous Higher Education study in Film and Television Production including a major in Film Production or Television Production.
+Examples of related discipline areas include, but not limited to Previous Higher Education study in Film and Television Production including a major in Film Production or Television Production.

 *Recognition of prior learning will also be considered on a case-by-case basis.
 Learn more below.